aiiie/cram/README.rst

  Cram: It's test time
 ======================

-Cram is a functional testing framework for command line applications based on Mercurial_'s `unified test format`_.
+Cram is a functional testing framework for command line applications.
 Cram tests look like snippets of interactive shell sessions.
 Cram runs each command and compares the command output in the test with the command's actual output.